 Figure 1: MoE values as a function of chemical and population.
 Each point is one population-metric value for one chemical.
 Points colored orange are from exposed populations and those colored blue are from general populations.
 The box and whiskers indicate the inner quartiles and 1.5 times the IQR, respectively.
 The open circles are points outside 1.5 times IQR.

-Conclusions
+Summary

-Here we have briefly summarized an analysis of the margin of exposure for a set of 5 PFAS of interest to OPPT.
+Here, we have briefly summarized a MoE analysis for a set of 5 PFAS of interest to OPPT.
 A key finding is that three of the five show MoE values <100, for both exposed and general populations.
-This indicates that, within the uncertainty of this approach, general populations have blood levels high enough to cause biological changes.
-Although it is not clear what the linkage is between the bioactivity (mainly in human cell systems designed to probe perturbations to the human immune system) and apical toxicity, any perturbations for accidental exposures to these PFAS are unwanted.
-For the general populations, it is not clear what the sources of PFAS exposure are, but this analysis show one should be cautious about adding further accidental exposure to these chemicals.
+This indicates that, within the uncertainty of this approach, general populations have blood levels high enough to cause potential biological changes.
+Although it is not clear what the linkage is between the measured bioactivity and specific toxicological endpoints at the tissue and organ level, previous studies have demonstrated that in vitro bioactivity generally provides a conservative (i.e., lower) estimate of the dose that causes adverse effects in traditional animal-based toxicity studies (ref).

 References